-The reason for this hypothesis are the observations of Dr Clifton Rayfield and his son David.
 In Zodiac Unmasked by Robert Graysmith, David Rayfield stated "I saw 'Zodiac' at a distance of about one hundred yards, so I wouldn’t be able to comment on his face.
 He was walking along the hillside about halfway between the road and the lake.
 But I remember him as being a stockier person.
 He wasn’t nimble when he was walking.
 And when he turned to walk away he wasn’t like a smooth, athletic person.
 To me he seemed a little overweight and on the clumsier side.
 Not having followed the story or ever having been re-interviewed by the police, I didn’t realize 'Zodiac' came upon us just before he stabbed the young couple.
 I sort of assumed I saw him making his getaway.
 I’ll tell you one thing, he didn’t like the fact I was carrying a gun.
 He turns and looks at me and my gun (which with its scope was pretty intimidating) for probably five, six seconds, and then turned and went up the hill up in a southerly direction.
 I said to myself, ‘That was funny.
 This guy wasn’t carrying a fishing pole.
 There’s no camping equipment.
 There’s no gun.
-What’s he doing out here?’”
+What’s he doing out here?"

 The reason for believing this sighting could have been after the attack on Bryan Hartnell and Cecelia Shepard are threefold.

-Was this "red coloring" actually blood, and the Zodiac Killer was heading back to his car parked nearby, likely beyond the Rayfield vehicle.
-Had this been 6.50-6.55 pm, then the 45-50 minute journey time from Lake Berryessa to the 1231 Main Street, Napa payphone, would have placed him there at exactly 7.40 pm, the time of the call to police dispatcher David Slaight.
-Had the Zodiac Killer departed Lake Berryessa at 6.30 pm it would left at least 20 minutes unaccounted for.
-The 20 minute walk to his vehicle from Bryan Hartnell's Karmann Ghia fills in this time period.
+In Zodiac Unmasked, Detective Ken Narlow revealed "Dr. Clifton Rayfield, an ophthalmologist, and his son, David, had parked their car four-fifths of a mile further up the road from Hartnell’s Karmann Ghia.
+Rayfield reported to me that at approximately 6:30 P.M. he and his son had parked their vehicle north of Park Headquarters . . . in the general area of the crime scene and walked down toward the beach.
+While en route Rayfield observed a WMA described as five feet ten inches, heavy build, wearing dark trousers and a long-sleeved dark shirt with red coloring".
+Was this "red coloring" actually blood, with the Zodiac Killer heading back to his car parked nearby, likely just beyond the Rayfield vehicle.
+Had this been 6:50 to 6:55 pm, then the 45-50 minute journey time from Lake Berryessa to the 1231 Main Street, Napa payphone, would have placed him there at exactly 7:40 pm and the time of the call to police dispatcher David Slaight.
+Had the Zodiac Killer departed Lake Berryessa at 6:30 pm it would have left at least 20 minutes unaccounted for.
+The 20 minute walk to his vehicle from Bryan Hartnell's Karmann Ghia to his vehicle, just beyond the Rayfield sighting, fills in this time period.
 This period of walking may also account for the discrepancy in Zodiac's phone call, where he overestimated his distances by 1.3 miles: "I want to report a murder, no, a double murder.
 They are two miles north of Park Headquarters.
-They were in a white Volkswagen Karmann Ghia" and after a brief pause uttered the words "I'm the one that did it."
+They were in a white Volkswagen Karmann Ghia" and after a brief pause uttered the words "I'm the one that did it".

-Earlier, the three women described the man wearing a "white belt around his back" or possibly "a white T-shirt hanging out."
+Earlier, the three women described the man wearing a "white belt around his back" or possibly "a white T-shirt hanging out".
 It has been considered that bearing in mind the man was a distance away, this could have been the white clothesline, described later by Bryan Hartnell.
-Then we had the "long-sleeved dark shirt with red coloring."
-But were the two sightings connected - to effectively rule out the idea Zodiac parked alongside Bryan Hartnell's vehicle before the attack, and suggest the Zodiac Killer was actually trolling the hillside on foot looking for single vehicles and vulnerable targets, and his vehicle was actually parked four-fifths of a mile north of the crime scene.
+Then we have the "long-sleeved dark shirt with red coloring".
+But were the two sightings connected - effectively ruling out the idea Zodiac parked alongside Bryan Hartnell's vehicle before the attack - and suggest the Zodiac Killer was actually trolling the hillside on foot looking for single vehicles and vulnerable targets, and his vehicle was actually parked just over four-fifths of a mile north of the crime scene.